BogdanCiambur/PROFILER/README.md

 1. Pre-installed Python distribution (Ureka - which contains PyRAF - is good: http://ssb.stsci.edu/ureka/).
 Python 2.7 recommended, Python 3 not tested but may have incompatibilities.

-2. The Python library lmfit version 0.8.3 (https://pypi.python.org/pypi/lmfit OR if pip is available, then in the terminal $> pip install lmfit==0.8.3)
+2. The Python library lmfit [el-em-fit] version 0.8.3 (https://pypi.python.org/pypi/lmfit OR if pip is available, then in the terminal $> pip install lmfit==0.8.3)

 3. A LaTeX distribution, necessary for generating the figures (the special fonts are required).
 Note, the code fits and generates logfile with results without this, but does not make the plots.